Digamber Singh: Chairman of Twenty Point Programme

 In 2015, Dr. Digamber Singh declined Chief Minister Raje's request to be the BJP's nominee to the Rajya Sabha.
 Later that year, in a bid to bolster his influence the state Cabinet, Singh was appointed the Chairman of the Twenty Point Programme, a highly powerful government wing, and was accorded a Cabinet Minister status, giving him responsibility of 20 government ministries.
 Singh's appointment, despite two electoral jolts within a year, made clear his vitality to the government and the party.
 The opposition raised Singh's appointment as an evidence of the lack of confidence of the government on its elected representatives.
 The opposition further termed Singh's appointment as unconstitutional, as it surpassed the authority of elected members, serving as Cabinet Minister.
 The move was, however, strongly welcomed by the Jat Community across the nation.
 Intellectuals and policy makers too expressed confidence in Singh's appointment, knowing his acumen and abilities, plus the two decade long experience in government functioning.

-Singh inspecting a government exhibition during a foundation laying ceremony of developmental projects in Bharatpur, Rajasthan.

 During his official visit to Sikar, in November 2016, Singh approved the establishment of a medical college in the district, by the year 2018.
 The demand for a medical college had long been a priority issue for the region.